Born This Way (album)

-Born This Way debuted atop in various major music chart worldwide, including the US Billboard 200, where the record sold 1.108 million copies in its first week—the highest first-week album sales in five years; an estimated 440,000 copies were sold on Amazon in two days of its first week at a price of 99 cents.
+Born This Way debuted atop several major music charts worldwide, including the US Billboard 200, where the record sold 1.108 million copies in its first week; an estimated 440,000 copies were sold on Amazon in two days of its first week at a price of 99 cents.
 It has since been certified quadruple platinum by the Recording Industry Association of America (RIAA).
-Four of the album's singles—the title track, "Judas", "The Edge of Glory", and "You and I"—charted in the top ten of the Billboard Hot 100 in the US, where "Born This Way" stayed atop for six weeks.
+Four of the album's singles—the title track, "Judas", "The Edge of Glory", and "You and I"—reached the top ten of the Billboard Hot 100 in the US, where "Born This Way" remained at number one for six weeks.
 At the time of its release, the title track was the fastest-selling single in iTunes history.
 The fifth single, "Marry the Night", charted within the top 30 in the United States.
-After going viral on the video sharing service TikTok, "Bloody Mary" was released as the album's sixth single in 2022, eleven years after its release.
+After going viral on the video-sharing service TikTok, "Bloody Mary" was released as the album's sixth single in 2022, eleven years after the album's release.
 According to the International Federation of the Phonographic Industry (IFPI), Born This Way was the third global best-selling album of 2011.
 As of 2021, it had more than 5.8 billion global streams, 5.2 million physical copies sold, and 31 million digital tracks sold.

-Gaga performed songs from the album on different occasions, such as the 53rd Annual Grammy Awards and the 2011 MTV Video Music Awards, as well as on worldwide television and in other events, including her third headlining concert tour, the Born This Way Ball (2012–2013).
-In November 2011, Born This Way, and its remix album, Born This Way: The Remix, were packaged as a compilation album titled Born This Way: The Collection.
-On June 25, 2021, Gaga released Born This Way The Tenth Anniversary, a special anniversary version of the album featuring six renditions of Gaga's songs by artists who are members or allies of the LGBT community.
+Gaga performed songs from the album on various occasions, such as the 53rd Annual Grammy Awards and the 2011 MTV Video Music Awards, as well as on television worldwide and at other events, including her third headlining concert tour, the Born This Way Ball (2012–2013).
+In November 2011, Born This Way and its remix album Born This Way: The Remix were packaged as a compilation album titled Born This Way: The Collection.
+On June 25, 2021, Gaga released Born This Way The Tenth Anniversary, a special anniversary edition of the album featuring six renditions of Gaga's songs by artists who are members or allies of the LGBT community.